 Picking an excellent venue.

-In one experiment conducted to measure the impact of voter registration drives, it was observed that face-to-face interactions increased voter turnout by 4.4%.
+In one experiment conducted to measure the impact of a voter registration drive, it was observed that face-to-face interactions increased voter turnout by 4.4%.
 One way to leverage face-to-face interactions is by conducting voter registration drives at a great venue.

 A good venue for voter registration drives can help you reach a large audience in the local community or constituency and give you a chance to have personal interactions with eligible voters.
 It will allow you to have open conversations, even with visitors who may not have anticipated a conversation with you that day.